 I told John I thought it might have something like wasabi in it, so after we were done with our meal, I went back to ask what put the pop in the wrap.

-The house dog at Bandon Bait came out to sit in the sunshine while we ate outdoors on Monday.
+The house dog at Bandon Bait came out to sit in the sunshine while we ate outdoors.

 Thus my thinking it tasted of wasabi.